MAPS Air Museum: History

+In 2020, the museum reopened the hangar's second floor after renovations; its rental spaces include a conference room, a banquet hall, and a full-sized commercial kitchen.

+In 2025, the museum received a donation of four Goodyear Ducks that had been discovered in a barn in Kalamazoo, Michigan.
+That November, a fire destroyed a recreation of a Mobile Army Surgical Hospital tent.

+Facilities

+The aircraft are displayed in a former U.S. Air National Guard hangar and on an adjacent tarmac.

 The museum's library maintains and preserves institutional records and collects, preserves, and makes available images, literature, manuscripts, memoirs, diaries, books, and oral histories relating to military history.
 The library collection is open to the public with admission to the museum.
 Members may check books out.